rbaghbanli/rbmp/README.md

 Reactive implementation of binary messaging over websocket.
 Can be used for client-server and server-server communication.

+## Design

+Every binary message includes 12 byte header, 4 bytes for topic identifier, and 8 bytes for reference value.
+Client can send a request on the specified topic, and response is filtered by reference value that is used as request identifier.
+Client also can subscribe for all messages for the specified topic filtered by reference value on server side to avoid excessive data traffic.

 ## Installation
 npm install rbmp